neutralinojs/neutralinojs.github.io/docs/api/storage.md

 ```

 ## storage.getData(string key,function success(content),function error())
-It is used to retrieve the JSON app data already been stored onto the system. <br/>
+Retrieve the JSON app data currently stored on the system. <br/>

 ### Parameters
 #### *string key*
-a key to search for JSON data
+A key to search for JSON data
 #### *function success(content)*
-a callback function, which is executed when the data is successfully retrieved.
-The data is passed as argument to the function.
+A callback function, that is executed when the data is successfully retrieved.
+The data is passed as an argument to the function.
 #### *function error()*
-a callback function, which is executed when an error occurs.
+A callback function, that is executed when an error occurs.

 <br/>